aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/get-cell-string-value-with-and-without-formatting/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells provides a property [**Cell.stringValue**](https://reference.aspose.com/cells/javascript-cpp/cell/#stringValue--) which can be used to get the string value of the cell with or without any formatting.
-Suppose, you have a cell with value 0.012345 and you have formatted it to display two decimal places only.
-It will then display as 0.01 in Excel.
-You can retrieve string values both as 0.01 and as 0.012345 using the [**Cell.stringValue**](https://reference.aspose.com/cells/javascript-cpp/cell/#stringValue--) property.
-It takes [**CellValueFormatStrategy**](https://reference.aspose.com/cells/javascript-cpp/cellvalueformatstrategy/) enum as a parameter which has the following values
+Suppose you have a cell with value `0.012345` and you have formatted it to display two decimal places only.
+It will then display as `0.01` in Excel.
+You can retrieve string values both as `0.01` and as `0.012345` using the [**Cell.stringValue**](https://reference.aspose.com/cells/javascript-cpp/cell/#stringValue--) property.
+It takes a **CellValueFormatStrategy** enum as a parameter, which has the following values:

 - CellValueFormatStrategy.CellStyle
 - CellValueFormatStrategy.DisplayStyle